scds/intro-twine/lessons/lesson3.md

 <img src="URL OF IMAGE HERE" />
 ```

-Replace the `URL OF IMAGE HERE` with your image url.
-You can get an image url by right clicking the image in a browser and clicking on `Copy image address`.
+Replace the `URL OF IMAGE HERE` with your image URL.
+You can get an image URL by right clicking the image in a browser and clicking on `Copy image address`.

 <img width="80%" src="../assets/img/lessons/code3.png" style="border: solid 2px black">